 - Works complaints regarding livestock

-- Works 911 after-hours calls on a rotating shift
+- Works 911 after-hours calls for bite and aggression cases on a rotating shift

 - Other duties as assigned.
 Duties, responsibilities and activities may change at any time with or without notice.

 - Must be at least 18 years of age

 - Strong working knowledge of county codes and ordinances